Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Selecting the right partner can make all the difference between ERP implementation failure and success.
 For Microsoft, it often comes down to these factors:

-• What industries they specialize in
+• What industries do they specialize in?

-• Whether they offer their own products
+• Whether they offer their own products.

-• What other Microsoft tools they support
+• What other Microsoft tools do they support?

-• Whether they have references from customers with similar requirements to yours
+• Whether they have references from customers with similar requirements to yours.

 Bigger Isn’t Always Better